 But they don’t have to worry about the products avoiding contact, constructing barriers to keep them from being spotted, and (hopefully) will never have a manufactured good telling them that it doesn’t want to be sold.

 SDRs face these problems and more in an effort to figure out whether or not a given or found lead is a fit for the things they are selling.

-There are three primary channels any SDR worth their salt will use to stay on top of the minds of the leads they’re working on.
+Aside from that, there are three primary channels any sales development representative worth their salt will use to stay on top of the minds of the qualified leads they’re working on.